IVSoftware/dynamic-hotel/README.md

-Your question is about creating dynamic bindings for textboxes.
-I wanted to test my answer with a [Minimal Reproducible Sample](https://stackoverflow.com/help/minimal-reproducible-example) so the first thing I did was create a table layout panel to dynamically create the textboxes with a method to generate new random lists.
+Your question is about creating dynamic bindings for textboxes and this is one way to approach that.
+First create some textboxes dynamically:

     public MainForm()
     {